 Deviating from IS 17900 (Part 1), it is permissible to provide an Emergency Exit with a trap door in the roof of the lift car and shall conform to the following:

-Emergency exit opening shall have minimum dimensions of 0.5 m x 0.7 m.
+Emergency exit opening shall have minimum dimensions of 0.5 m × 0.7 m.

 Emergency exit trap door shall be provided with a means for manual locking.